Astemes/astemes-lunit/docs/10_Basics/Basics.md

 ## Creating a Test Case

-All tests you write will belong to a test case.
+All tests you write will belong to a test case class.
-The test case is implemented as a LabVIEW class, but in order to use it you will not need to know anything about object oriented programming.
+This is implemented as a LabVIEW class, but in order to use it you will not need to know anything about object oriented programming.

-To get started, create an empty project and add a test case to it by clicking the New Test Case button in the toolbar of the LabVIEW project.
+To get started, create an empty project and add a test case class to it by clicking the New Test Case button in the toolbar of the LabVIEW project.

 ![Project integration](img/project_Integration.png)